 Many western doctors also reported that their patients could stop or reduce the severity or duration of seizures with either CO2 or better breathing control (for abstracts see the links below).
 Furthermore, breathing normalization provides a guarantee that one will prevent all types of seizures at all.

 Warning.
 This breathing exercise isn't an alternative for one's medication or any other medically supervised therapy.
 It should only be practiced as a supplementary approach to reduce or eliminate symptoms.
 Consult with your medical doctor for more detail.

-Practical actions (how to prevent or stop a seizure naturally)
+Practical actions (how to prevent or stop a seizure fast and naturally)

 Start this exercise as soon as you anticipate or feel that something problematic or symptomatic is going on with your body and/or mind.
 Be aware that fear and anxiety often trigger ineffective respiratory pattern.
 At these times breathing usually becomes deeper, faster and more irregular.
 These are symptoms of overbreathing or hyperventilation.